Scientific Name

 Description

-Rafflesia arnoldii is a species of flowering plant noted for producing the largest individual flower on earth.
+Rafflesia arnoldii is a flowering plant that produces the largest flower on earth.
 The flower grows up to 3.3 feet (1 m) in diameter.
-Flowers emerge from huge, cabbage-like, maroon or magenta buds up to 12 inches (30 cm) wide.
-Despite being plants, they do not photosynthesize, have no roots, have no leaves, and don't at all seem like plants.
+It emerges from a huge cabbage-like, maroon or magenta, up to 12 inches (30 cm) wide bud.
+Despite being a plant, it does not photosynthesize, has no roots and leaves, and does not at all seem like a plant.
 It can only be seen outside the host plant when it is ready to reproduce.
-Perhaps the only part that is identifiable as distinctly plant-like is the flowers, though even these are unusual since they attain massive proportions, have a reddish-brown coloration, and stink of rotting flesh.
-This scent attracts insects such as flies, which then pollinate the rare plant.
+Perhaps the flower is the only part identifiable as distinctly plant-like, though even this is unusual since it attains massive proportions, has a reddish-brown coloration, and stinks of rotting flesh.
+This scent attracts insects such as flies that then pollinate this rare plant.

 How to Grow and Care